Medicine Open Days

 This is an intensive and innovative programme delivered by a leading UK medical school - Barts and The London School of Medicine and Dentistry, a faculty of Queen Mary University of London (QMUL).
 The programme has been designed to give students the skills and knowledge required to become an effective physician associate (PA).
 Physician associates support doctors in the diagnosis and management of patients.
 As a PA you might work in a GP surgery or be based in a hospital, but wherever you work, you'll have direct contact with patients.
 PAs are required to maintain their generalist skills, in contrast to doctors, this allows them to move between different specialties and areas of practice enabling the PA to have a varied ‘portfolio’ career with a strong patient focus.

-- Taught by academics who are leaders in their respective field
+Taught by a dedicated academic faculty who are leaders in their fields

 The programme aims to equip graduates with the knowledge, skills and attitudes, in line with the professional standards expected of doctors by the UK General Medical Council (GMC) that will distinguish them as an exemplary physician associate (PA).
 Graduates will be able to undertake many roles traditionally performed by doctors and as such will augment the existing medical work force.
 Graduates will have also have acquired the skills and attitudes for life-long learning and reflective practice, enabling them to meet the challenge of providing high quality health care, responsive to the changing needs of the population and the NHS.